nuuuwan/news_lk3_data/README.md

 *2025-01-02 06:07:00* · [`economynextcom`](https://economynext.com/sri-lanka-stockholders-us6-3bn-and-rs1-4-trillion-richer-by-end-2024-197505/) · `en`

-ECONOMYNEXT – Sri Lanka stockholders were 1.4 trillion rupees richer by the end of 2024, with the dollar value of listed stocks up by 6.3 billion US dollars, an analysis if year-end data show.
+ECONOMYNEXT – Sri Lanka stockholders were 1.4 trillion rupees richer by the end of 2024, with the dollar value of listed stocks up by 6.3 billion US dollars, an analysis of year-end data show.

-According to Colombo Stock Exchange data the market value of listed stocks was 5,695 billion at the end of 2024, up 1,446 billion from lasts year.
+According to Colombo Stock Exchange data the market value of listed stocks were 5,695 billion at the end of 2024, up 1,446 billion from lasts year.

 The value includes new shares issued to raise capital in 2024.

 During the year inflation was largely absent allowing consumer spending to recover and companies to cut costs and retail prices, in sharp contrast to the age-of-inflation doctrine of Anglophone macro-economists that falling prices (deflation) is somehow bad.

 Backed by falling interest rates, stocks roared in 2024 with margin backed trading also coming into play, analysts said.